 Child protection workers can refer to the application process and procedures in the following related resources:

 The Freedom of Information (FOI) team is available to provide help and advice on all aspects of FOI.
-The team is located in Information Services, Corporate Information, and can be contacted on (08) 9222 2555.
+The team is located in Corporate Information and can be contacted on (08) 9222 2555.

 Where it is apparent that there is information about a third party on the client's case files, we, and the client must seek the third party's written consent for that information to be released.